apache/arrow/docs/source/format/Columnar.rst

 piece of memory.
 Generally these are interpreted relative to the **encapsulated message format** defined below.

-The ``size`` field of ``Buffer`` may or may not include padding bytes to round up to a multiple or 8 or 64.
-Implementations may set ``size`` to reflect the intent of the transmitted piece of memory to the receiver.
-For example, a 1 byte buffer in-memory may have ``size`` set to either 1 or 8 or 64.
-Either 7 or 63 padding bytes must be written after the 1 byte of data to comply with the padding and alignment requirements of the format.
+The ``size`` field of ``Buffer`` is not required to account for padding bytes.
+Since this metadata can be used to communicate in-memory pointer addresses between libraries, it is recommended to set ``size`` to the actual memory size rather than the padded size.

 Byte Order (`Endianness`_)
 ---------------------------